 Rietveld analysis works using non-linear least-squares fitting to optimize (refine) parameters.
 This means that we must start with approximate values for all parameters that will be fit.
 We then allow the software to optimize a small subset of the parameters -- a minimal number of parameters that must be fit before any progress can be made.
 Slowly, additional parameters are selected to be refined, until all parameters in the model (if the data support that) are refined.
 Despite the simplicity of the material, this exercise demonstrates many of the procedures needed for more complex materials.

-EXPGUI and GSAS run on Windows, Linux and IRIX (Silicon Graphics computers).
-The example figures show in this tutorial were generated in Unix, but virtually all GSAS and EXPGUI operation is identical between Unix and Windows.
+EXPGUI and GSAS run on Windows, Linux and Macintosh (older unsupported versions exist for Silicon Graphics/IRIX computers).
+The example figures show in this tutorial were generated in Unix, but virtually all GSAS and EXPGUI operation is identical between Unix, Mac and Windows.
 Note also that the appearance of EXPGUI changes slightly as new features are added.
 The screen images do not exactly match the current version of EXPGUI.

 Getting StartedTo perform this tutorial on your own computer, you will need to have GSAS and EXPGUI loaded on your computer (see installation links on the EXPGUI home page).
 You will also need three files that are referenced in the following web pages:

 These three files can be downloaded as a single .ZIP file, or accessed via anonymous ftp from site ftp.ncnr.nist.gov in directory /pub/cryst/gsas/tutorials

 - A CIF file with unit cell and atomic parameters: alumina.cif